sadanandpai/javascript-code-challenges/challenges/primitives-challenges.md

 <br />

-#### Q18
-### Write a function which accepts two valid dates and returns the difference between them as number of days
+### Q. Write a function which accepts two valid dates and returns the difference between them as number of days

 - The difference between 2 dates in JavaScript will give the time difference in milliseconds
 - Time difference can be converted in to days by dividing the 24Hrs time in milliseconds